Receptionist Resume Template

 Frequently Asked Questions

-The most in-demand skills for Receptionist roles include Microsoft Excel, Microsoft Office software, Microsoft Outlook, Microsoft Word, Google Docs.
-These are sourced from O*NET occupational data and current job postings.
+- The most in-demand skills for Receptionist roles include Microsoft Excel, Microsoft Office software, Microsoft Outlook, Microsoft Word, Google Docs.
+These are sourced from verified occupational data and current job postings.

-The median salary for a Receptionist is $37,230 per year according to the Bureau of Labor Statistics (SOC 43-4171).
+- The median salary for a Receptionist is $37,230 per year based on official government wage data.
 Actual salary varies by location, experience, and employer.